 An important precursor for the future availability of new technologies and the development of advanced therapeutics in the rare disease field is an increased understanding of the conditions themselves.
 It is necessary to understand the mechanisms behind developmental, functional and degenerative rare diseases better than hitherto, to be able to develop more personalised therapies demonstrating greater efficacy and fewer side effects.
-Understanding of the pathology and of the natural history increases the likelihood of selecting appropriate candidate molecules and therapeutic interventions to act upon the pathways responsible for the patient's particular presentation.
+Understanding of the pathology and of the natural history increases the likelihood of selecting appropriate candidate molecules and therapeutic interventions to act upon the pathways responsible for the patient's particular presentation : hence the crucial importance of stimulating basic research.

 In this respect therefore, the anticipation of a greater volume of more interoperable (e.g. FAIR-compliant) rare disease patient data should be considered a facilitator for this overarching trend: